salunke4/LC-3-16-bit-Microprocessor/README.md

-An LC-3 microcontroller implemented it on an FPGA
+An LC-3 microcontroller implemented on an FPGA